 studio505 were commissioned by ISPT to design the facade to 155 Queen Street, in the heart of Brisbane’s CBD.
-The materiality and geometry of the 155 Queen Street facade create a distinct and individual urban character to this new dynamic developement, whilst maintaining a subtle and considered relationship with studio505’s Wintergarden and the adjacent Grand Regent heritage building façade.
+The materiality and geometry of the 155 Queen Street facade create a distinct and individual urban character to this new dynamic development, whilst maintaining a subtle and considered relationship with studio505’s Wintergarden and the adjacent Grand Regent heritage building façade.

 The key aesthetic explored in the new art screen is the metamorphosis from the geometric to the organic.
 This metamorphosis describes a transition between the underlying rigor and simplicity of the pentagon grid and panels on the southern side to the progressively more organic butterfly shaped panels to the north.